nwfsc-math-bio/VRData/Readme.md

 ```
 process_data_raw()
 ```
-It processes the csv file in `data-raw` folder into a `.rda` object in `data`, a `.R` file, and a `.Rmd` vignette usingthe Roxygen header on the csv file.
+It processes the csv file in `data-raw` folder into a `.rda` object in `data`, a `.R` file, and a `.Rmd` vignette using the Roxygen header on the csv file.
 Change this file to change the look of the man or article files.

 When the package is built, you can do ?<data-name> to get the meta information.